itdxer/neupy/site/docs/algorithms/constructible-architecture.rst

 Specify network structure
 -------------------------

-There are three ways to define relations between layers inside the algorithm.
-We can use define network architecture separately from the training algorithm.
+There are three ways to define relations between layers.
+We can define network's architecture separately from the training algorithm.

 .. code-block:: python